ptomulik/puppet-macro/README.md

 implementing a macro is a little bit easier.
 Also, macros may use "hierarchical" names in `foo::bar::geez` form, so a module developer may easily establish one-to-one correspondence between macro names and class/define parameters.

-The main reason for what this module was developed is exemplified in [Example 8](#example-8-building-dependencies-between-parameters).
+The main reason for this module being developed is exemplified in [Example 8](#example-8-building-dependencies-between-parameters).

 ##<a id="usage"></a>Usage